transeptorlabs/transeptor-bundler/docs/monitoring/metrics.md

 # Monitoring Transeptor with InfluxDB and Grafana

-Metrics give insight into the bundler node, allowing for performance tuning and debugging.
-The Transeptor bundler can be configured to store metrics using a push(InfluxDB) metrics system.
+Transeptor can be configured to store metrics using a push(InfluxDB) metrics system.
 Grafana visualizes all the metrics.

 ## Prerequisites

 To set up monitoring for Transeptor, you will need the following installed on your local machine:
-1. Runnin Transeptor node see [Get Started](../index.md)
+1. Running Transeptor node see [Get Started](./docs/get-started#quick-start)
 2. InfluxDB(docker image) - `influxdb:2.7.1`

 ## Setting up InfluxDB Docker